Orderchaos/ircbot/README.md

 password = "Hunter2"

 Usage (loosely) follows sed conventions:
-Messages in the format of 's/[find]/[replace]' are processed for basic find and replace with ''.
+Messages in the format of 's/[find]/[replace]' are processed for basic find and replace.
 For example, if I said "taht is funny" and wanted to correct it, I would type "s/ah/ha" and the bot would reply with "Correction <OrderChaos>: that is funny"
 Messages in the format of 's|[find]|[replace]' are processed for regex find and replace.
 For example, if I said "That's awesome!1!1!" and wanted to replace the 1s, I would type "s|\d|!" and the bot would reply with "Correction <OrderChaos>: That's awesome!!!!!"